grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     2. Pay special attention to the magnetized areas around the edges of the interior.

-    3. Verify that all removed screws are accounted for and have not been misplaced inside the device.
+    3. Verify that all removed screws are accounted for and haven't been misplaced inside the device.

     4. Loose screws should never be stored on the magnetic areas of the